canjs/can-stache-bindings/docs/bindings.md

 > __Note:__ DOM attribute names are case-insensitive, but [can-component::ViewModel ViewModel] or [can-view-scope scope] properties can be `camelCase` and [can-stache stache] will encode them so they work correctly in the DOM.

-The following are the bindings that should be used with [can-stache]:
+The following are the bindings available within [can-stache]:

 #### [can-stache-bindings.event event]